topherhunt/rails-workshops/guides/exercises/01_whirlwind_tour.md

   Bundle complete!
 18 Gemfile dependencies, 78 gems now installed.
 ```

-To make Rails work inside Vagrant, open `config/environments/development.rb` and edit the last few lines as follows:
+To make Rails work inside Vagrant, open `config/environments/development.rb` in your text editor, and edit the last few lines as follows:

 ```ruby
 # <<<REPLACE THIS:>>>